skunnavakkam/skunnavakkam.github.io/content/blog/backpropogate-circuits/index.md

 Another addition you can do to this is to take it over time.
 Instead of solving for $V$ at each node, you can solve for $\frac{dV}{dt}$ at each node, using $\frac{d}{dt} b$ as the source (note that $\frac{dA}{dt}$ is zero).
 This is a future addition that I hope to make :)

+However, as it stands, this is still pretty cool!
+We are able to provide a circuit, and some voltage vector $V$, and then backpropogate to find suitable parameters for the circuit.
+I think that with modifications this may be an interesting way to inverse-design circuits.